 Early detection of equipment abnormalities allows for efficient plant maintenance

-Yokogawa’s cavitation detection system does not rely on detection by vibration or pings, the traditional technique used to detect cavitation after it has already progressed.
+Yokogawa’s cavitation detection system does not rely on detection by vibration or pings, which is the traditional technique used to detect cavitation after it has already progressed.
 Instead, our solution detects fluid pressure differentials caused by early cavitation, allowing for quantitatively determining the extent of possible cavitation.
-Early detection of cavitation provides plant operators time to take proper countermeasures to prevent damage to pipes
+Early detection of cavitation provides plant operators time to take proper countermeasures to prevent damage to pipes.

-It is known that partial stroke tests (PST) extends the interval period between full stroke tests (FST) for emergency shutdown valves and help to reduce maintenance costs.
+It is known that partial stroke tests (PST) extend the interval between full stroke tests (FST) for emergency shutdown valves and help to reduce maintenance costs.
 PST Scheduler brings precision, efficiency, and integration to the PST process.
-PST Scheduler can schedule an automatic, semi-automatic, or manual PST and automatically record test results for safety valves connected either to a Yokogawa ProSafe-RS or another safety instrumented systems.
+PST Scheduler can schedule an automatic, semi-automatic, or manual PST and automatically record test results for safety valves connected either to a Yokogawa ProSafe-RS or another safety instrumented system.
 PST Scheduler works with safety valves from the four leading vendors.

 Perform automatic and semi-automatic PST’s of multiple valves per preconfigured settings and log the results.
 A PST allows larger lengths of time between each FST, which normally requires taking a plant offline.